Andrzej Adamek: Professional career

 Andrzej Adamek was a multiple PLK champion with Śląsk Wrocław.
 He also was a runner-up with Polonia Przemyśl.
 Moreover, he performed for Polish national basketball team.

 Coaching career

-He belongs to one of the most perspective coaches of young generation in Poland.
-In 2006–07 he was an assistant coach in Senior Polish national basketball team helping head coach Andrej Urlep.
+He used to be called one of the most promising coaches of young generation in Poland.
+In 2006, he was named the Polish national basketball team assistant coach, to head coach Andrej Urlep.
 He was an assistant coach of the Polish Basketball National Team during the EuroBasket 2007 in Spain.
-In 2009, he was a runner-up as the Turów Zgorzelec assistant coach.
-In 2010, Adamek won the championship with Asseco Prokom Gdynia as the assistant coach.

 In 2012, he won his first championship as the head coach.
+Adamek, however, has had a very prolific career as an assistant coach.
+He is a 7x Polish Basketball League champion, 2x runner-up and 1x bronze medalist.